 Getting In Touch About a Case

-UPDATE: Please note that due to resource constraints and a high volume of applications, the Innocence Initiative (see below) is not currently considering requests for assistance.
-All applications will be stored electronically in compliance with GDPR regulations, and documents will be returned to the applicant with a covering letter to this effect.
+Please note that due to resource constraints and a high volume of applications we cannot give positive or negative screening decisions on cases on a rolling basis.
+Prisoners who have applied to us should assume the answer is that we are unable to assist until and unless we write indicating that we are able to take further steps to screen the case, and should continue to seek help elsewhere.
+All applications will be stored electronically in compliance with Data Protection law, and documents will be returned to the applicant with a covering letter to this effect.

 We prioritise cases as follows:

 Prisoners (all genders) who maintain they are actually innocent of the crime(s) for which they have been convicted.
 We do not take on cases on points of law or unfair trials - although we recognise that these are also miscarriages of justice - our focus is on those who maintain factual innocence of a crime.

 Prisoners who are currently serving a custodial sentence with 2+ years left to serve in prison from the time of writing.

 A prisoner’s case must also fit into a strategic priority area.
 Some of our current areas of interest are disclosure failings, and cases involving flawed forensic and scientific evidence.

 Women's Justice Initiative

 seeking to appeal their prison sentences for minor, non-violent offences

 sentenced to a prison, when they should have been sentenced to a psychiatric facility, or whose mental health was ill considered at trial

 convicted of a crime that was in fact an accident or caused by natural causes